-Typical anatomical location of acoustic neuroma.
-Source: wikipedia.org.
+Typical anatomic location of acoustic neuroma.
+Source: wikipedia.org

 The incidence for the disease increases with increasing age.
-However, it grows slowly.
+However, this grows slowly.
 This tumor also does not tend to metastasize.
 It usually encapsulates itself in connective tissue.
 According to the German Cancer Society, this form of tumor accounts for 8% of tumors inside the skull.
-Since technical diagnostic methods are constantly improving, acoustic neuroma can be detected at an early stage.
+As technical diagnostic procedures are constantly improving, acoustic neuroma can be detected at an early stage.
 In many patients, it remains undetected.
 Yet it usually does not cause pain.

 Where is an acoustic neuroma located?

 Right acoustic neuroma, approximately 20 x 22 x 25 mm extra- and intrameatal.
 Source: wikipedia.org

 A distinction is made between two forms of the tumor depending on their location.
 The tumor may arise in the cerebellopontine angle lying toward the center or toward the side in a canal of the rocky bone.